Best BeamNG.drive Settings for Thrustmaster TX / T300

 These settings just set up the basic properties of the wheel.

-Steering Wheel Lock Type determines how the wheel will map to cars with steering rotations larger than the wheel's maximum.
-The 1:1 Hybrid mode will use a normal 1:1 steering during the first half of the wheel's rotation.
+1:1 Behaviour determines how the wheel will map to cars with steering rotations larger than the wheel's maximum.
+The "Faster If Needed" mode will use a normal 1:1 steering during the first half of the wheel's rotation.
 In the latter half of the rotation, it will scale the input as much as is necessary to reach the full lock of the in-game vehicle.
-This can take some getting used to, but it actually works very well and I prefer it to just scaling the entire rotation to fit to the wheel, which is what 1:N mode will do.
-This is personal preference, though.
+This can take some getting used to, but it works very well and is preferable to scaling the entire rotation to fit the wheel.

 Force Feedback Configuration: